interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 For example, one cent represents an asset scale of 2 in the case of USD, whereas one satoshi represents an asset scale of 8 in the case of Bitcoin.

-### Selecting scales
+#### Selecting scales

-Account balances within the accounting system are RECOMMENDED to be denominated in a scale corresponding to the unit settlements are denominated in, but MAY use different ones.
+Account balances in the accounting system SHOULD be denominated in a scale corresponding to the unit settlements are denominated in, but MAY be denominated in a different scale.
 For example, micropayments may require more precision than can actually be settled, or databases may limit precision to less than the settlement system is capable of.

-### **`Quantity`** object
+#### **`Quantity`** object

 An amount denominated in some unit of a single, fungible asset.
 (Since each account is denominated in a single asset, the type of asset is implied.)

-#### Attributes
+##### Attributes

 - **`amount`** &mdash; string
   - Amount of the unit, which is a non-negative integer.